avaneev/lzav/README.md

 real-time, system, server software).
 LZAV can be safely used to decompress malformed or damaged compressed data.
 Which means that LZAV does not require calculation of a checksum (or hash) of the compressed data.
-Only a checksum of uncompressed data may be required, depending on application's guarantees.
+Only a checksum of the uncompressed data may be required, depending on application's guarantees.

 The internal functions available in the `lzav.h` file allow you to easily implement, and experiment with, your own compression algorithms.
 LZAV stream